- Open enrollment for 2022 health coverage in Massachusetts: November 1, 2021 through January 23, 2022.

 In the spring of 2021, Fallon Health announced that it would be transitioning away from commercial health insurance, and focusing instead on Medicare and Medicaid (MassHealth) coverage.

 The details of how this change will affect Massachusetts Health Connector enrollees are described in the exchange’s July 2021 board meeting presentation.
-Fallon plans will continue to be available at all metal levels in the exchange for 2022.
-They plan to discontinue their catastrophic plan (which has low enrollment), but will still offer a bronze plan, silver plan, platinum plan, and two gold plans.
+Fallon plans continue to be available at all metal levels in the exchange for 2022.
+They are discontinuing their catastrophic plan (which has low enrollment), but will still offer a bronze plan, silver plan, platinum plan, and two gold plans.

 Fallon is closing all plans on its two broad networks, Select Care and Direct Care.
 They are keeping Community Care, which is their narrow network.
 Fallon’s current ConnectorCare offering is on the Community Care network, so nothing will change for ConnectorCare enrollees who have Fallon coverage (ie, those with household income up to 300% of the poverty level).